STHQ/kilaueacove/README.md

 The purpose is to collect all of my code, wiring diagrams, graphical elements, and setup instructions for the lighting, effects, and other electronics in the space — not only for my own use (if/when we move and I have to piece it back together again), but as a reference for anyone else who plans to build interactive lights and effects for a small space.

-More discussion of these elements as I create or update them can be found on my blog, under the [Lava Lounge](http://stationinthemetro.com/tag/lava-lounge) and [Tiki Nook](http://stationinthemetro.com/tag/tiki-nook) tags.
+More discussion of these elements as I create or update them can be found on my blog, under the [Kilauea Cove](http://stationinthemetro.com/tag/kilauea-cove) and [Tiki Nook](http://stationinthemetro.com/tag/tiki-nook) tags.
 I am also posting work-in-progress photos and commentary to a thread on [Tiki Central](http://www.tikiroom.com/tikicentral/bb/viewtopic.php?topic=51211&forum=20&25).

 **Q:** Wasn't this called “Lava Lounge” before?